Jerusha-Manoj/Jerusha-Manoj.github.io/_posts/2023-06-14-project-Vision-Board.markdown

 -Finally, I will follow Apple's user-friendly guidelines and documentation to publish the app on the App Store.
 I'll take it one step at a time, carefully following the submission process to make my app available to a wide audience.</p><br>

 #### Ironically, if I had this app, it would be a great motivator to complete a goal like this!
+<p>As a beginner, I fully acknowledge that developing this app will require dedicated time and effort.
+However, I am committed to investing the necessary resources and overcoming challenges along the way to bring this innovative goal-tracking and motivational tool to life.</p>